tfabris/BlueGigaEmpeg/README.md

 between the car and the empeg like this instead:

 - Orange "ignition" wire from empeg: Connect to car 12v accessory power.
+  - "Acessory Power" is the power that is only on when your car ignition is on, or your key is set to the "accessory" position so that your car stereo is turned on.
+Or the pushbutton equivalent of that, if your car doesn't have a physical key.

 - Yellow "memory" wire from empeg: *Also* connect to car 12v accessory power (instead of the usual constant power).